 In 2011 his critically-acclaimed solo show Life Insurance ran in the New York Fringe and Washington DC’s Capital Fringe Festival in production with Nelson County’s wonderful Hamner Theater.

-Joel returned to Charlottesville with his lovely wife Jennifer, and their daughter Ellie, in 2012 in order to found Big Blue Door.
+In 2012 Joel returned to Charlottesville with his lovely wife Jennifer, and their daughter Ellie, in 2012 in order to found Big Blue Door where he teaches longform improv, sketch writing, and telling true stories.

-In addition to Joel’s work with Big Blue Door he also has served for 2012-2013 as committee member of The Bridge PAI’s Words Crew and Theater Crew, and served as leader of the Theater Crew.
+Joel served from 2012-2013 as committee member of The Bridge PAI’s Words Crew and Theater Crew, and served as leader of the Theater Crew.
 His work for The Bridge included overseeing the production of a Bread and Puppet touring show, and the Hamner presentation of the play Stanley Ann by former-UVa student, Mike Kindle.

 Jennifer Hoffman Jones has produced, directed, and performed in dozens of theatrical and radio shows for two decades in New York and Virginia.
 Most recently she has worked as producer and fundraiser for the Fire Dept Theatre in NYC, and as producer for the Hamner Theater’s critically acclaimed Capital and NY Fringe show, Life Insurance.